Dnepropetrovsk maniacs: Murders

 The next day, 7 July, two 14‑year-old boys from Pidhorodne, a nearby town, were attacked as they went fishing.
 One of the two friends, Andrei Sidyuk, was killed, but the other, Vadim Lyakhov, managed to escape after hiding in the woods.
 Later, on 12 July, 48‑year-old Sergei Yatzenko, disabled by a recent bout with cancer, went missing while riding his Dnepr motorcycle.
 His battered body was found four days later, with signs of a savage attack visible even after four days in the summer heat.
 Just days later, on 14 July 45‑year-old Natalia Mamarchuk was riding her scooter in the nearby village of Diyovka.
 As she was passing through a wooded area, two men approached her and knocked her down.
 They then bludgeoned her to death with a hammer or pipe and drove off on her scooter.
 Local witnesses gave chase but lost sight of the attackers.

 Thirteen more murders followed, often with multiple bodies found on the same day.
 In addition to the earlier sprees, two victims were found each day from 14 July to 16.
 Victims were seemingly selected at random.
 Many were vulnerable to attack, including children, the elderly, vagrants, or people under the influence of alcohol.
 Most victims were killed using blunt objects, including hammers and steel construction bars.
 Blows were often directed at their faces, leaving them unrecognizable.
 Many victims were also mutilated and tortured; some victims had their eyes gouged out while they were still alive.
 One pregnant woman had her fetus cut from her womb.
 No sexual assault on any victim was reported.
-Some victims were also robbed of their cellphones and other valuables, their possessions were pawned to second-hand shops in the area.
+Some victims were also robbed of their cellphones and other valuables, with their possessions pawned to second-hand shops in the area.
 However, most victims had their belongings left intact.
 The murders covered a large geographical area.
 Aside from Dnipro, many occurred in outlying areas of the Dnipropetrovsk Oblast.